 Gabapentin — More limited data also suggest that gabapentin may be effective in RLS/WED.
 Gabapentin, mean dose 733 mg/day, was effective in a four-week open-label study of nine patients with idiopathic RLS , and at a much higher mean dose (1855 mg) in a randomized, placebo-controlled trial of 22 patients .
 Although this trial suggested that mean gabapentin doses of 1800 mg a day are needed, many patients appear to benefit from a lower dose.

-We suggest beginning treatment at 100 to 300 mg per dose because of the tendency of the drug to cause somnolence and gait unsteadiness .
+When gabapentin is chosen, we suggest beginning treatment at 100 to 300 mg per dose because of the tendency of the drug to cause somnolence and gait unsteadiness .
 Among dialysis patients, low-dose gabapentin (200 to 300 mg three times weekly after hemodialysis) was effective in a 12-week, double-blind crossover study .

 Duration of therapy — RLS/WED is often a lifelong disease, but the optimal and safe duration of pharmacologic therapy has not been well established .
 Most of the supporting data are based on relatively short (≤12-week) randomized trials, with fewer long-term extension studies supporting efficacy for 6 to 12 months of therapy with either a dopamine agonist or gabapentin enacarbil.

 Choice of therapy — In patients with mild or intermittent symptoms, nonpharmacologic therapies may be sufficient for symptom relief.
 In other patients, clinically significant symptoms do not occur frequently enough to require daily treatment but are nonetheless disabling when they do occur.
 For such patients, we suggest use of levodopa or a dopamine agonist on an as-needed basis.
 While this approach has not been systematically studied in clinical trials, clinical experience suggests that it is a reasonable strategy.